BlazeIsClone/a41sl/README.md

 For answers to common questions about this code of conduct, see https://www.contributor-covenant.org/faq

+## 💝 Credits
+A special thanks to [eritislami/evobot](https://github.com/eritislami/evobot) for the code and [SharkSmile](https://github.com/sahaswin) for the amazing logo and inspiration.

 ## 📜 License [![GPL license](https://img.shields.io/badge/License-GPL-blue.svg)](https://github.com/BlazeIsClone/A41SLBOT/blob/master/LICENSE.txt)

 [📄 GNU General Public License v3.0](https://github.com/BlazeIsClone/A41SLBOT/blob/master/LICENSE.txt)